hmxmilohax/Rock-Band-4-Deluxe/README.md

 Once the dependency is installed, run "_init_repo.bat" in an **empty folder**. git will pull the repo and make sure you are completely up to date.

-After Running "_init_repo.bat", extract your Rock Band 4 ark files to the correct build folder (1.0/Launch in _build/launch, 1.08 in _build/1.08, latest/Rivals in _build/rivals)
+After Running "_init_repo.bat", extract your Rock Band 4 .ark and .hdr files to the correct build folder (1.0/Launch in _build/launch, 1.08 in _build/1.08, latest/Rivals in _build/rivals)

 From then on simply run "_build_launch.bat", "_build_1.08.bat", or "_build_rivals.bat" depending on the version you are building for.
 This script will pull the repo again for updates, and build the ARK for you and spit it out in _build/launch, _build/1.08, or _build/rivals